Colin Van Ostern was elected by his fellow New Hampshire citizens to represent Executive Council district two in Concord beginning in January of 2013.

-Colin lives in Concord, NH with his wife and two year-old son, and works as a business manager at Stonyfield Farm in Manchester, he manage several of the company’s product lines.
-Previously, he worked as a business consultant, helping more than thirty nonprofits and local small businesses grow and strengthen our community, as well as serving as a senior advisor to elected officials including U.S. Senator Jeanne Shaheen and Congresswoman Ann McLane Kuster.
+Colin lives in Concord, NH with his wife and two sons, and works at Southern NH University’s College for America, where he has helped launch an innovative, high-quality college degree program designed specifically for working adults and employers facing workforce skills gaps.
+He worked previously as a business manager at Stonyfield Farm and a business consultant helping more than thirty nonprofits and local small businesses grow and strengthen our community.
 Colin earned an MBA from the Tuck School of Business at Dartmouth and a BA from The George Washington University.

 - Five Great Ideas for Growing Jobs, Protecting Consumers, and Improving Smart Management in our State Government.
 Online.

 - Extreme Ideology Against Rail Study, Birth Control Access Turning Clock Back on NH.
 Concord Monitor.